 As for our country, Northern Buddhism was introduced during the 1000 years of Chinese feudal domination in the north.
 According to Buddhism, the cultures of India and China also influenced Southeast Asian countries, making Vietnam a very special country, as the north was influenced by China, while the central and southern regions were influenced by India.

-Until the 14th century, the southern territory of Vietnam was home to the Champa and Funan kingdoms, where Indian culture was predominant, and no Southeast Asian country was as unique as this.
+Until the 14th century, the southern territory of Vietnam was home to the Champa and Funan kingdoms, where Indian culture was predominant; no Southeast Asian country was as unique as this.
 According to researchers, although the world has hundreds of different ethnic groups, they generally revolve around four major civilizations: Chinese civilization, Indian civilization, Islamic civilization, and Christian civilization.
 Vietnam is one of the rare countries influenced by two of these four major civilizations.
 Since 1948, scientist Acodes has studied the process of Indianization of Southeast Asian countries from the beginning of the Common Era until before contact with the West in the early 16th century, asserting that Funan settlements in central and southern Vietnam were among the earliest Indianized states.
 Meanwhile, Annam in northern Vietnam was being Sinicized.
-Thus, the author distinguished between the Indianized and Sinicized regions in Southeast Asian countries and on the territory of present-day Vietnam, where both Indianization and Sinicization occurred on the basis of the indigenous cultures of Southeast Asian residents and South Asian culture.
+Thus, the author distinguished between the Indianized and Sinicized regions in Southeast Asian countries and on the territory of present-day Vietnam, where both Indianization and Sinicization occurred on the basis of the indigenous culture of Southeast Asian residents and South Asian culture.

 The first university in Vietnam, the Quốc Tử Giám, worshipped Confucius, and only later was the Vietnamese teacher Chu Văn An included in the worship.
 The influence of East Asia is most clearly reflected in writing; after 1000 years of Northern domination, the feudal dynasties of Vietnam used Chinese characters as the main writing system.
 Although we have retained our own language without being assimilated by China, our writing completely borrowed from them.
 Later, in the 10th century, the Nôm script was created specifically for the Vietnamese, but it was fundamentally based on Chinese characters.
 This is very similar to other countries in the Sinosphere, such as Korea, South Korea, and Japan.

-Vietnamese culture, although it has mixed through many historical upheavals and wars, still retains its East Asian characteristics and is distinct from the rest of Southeast Asia.
+Vietnamese culture, although it has been mixed through many historical upheavals and wars, still retains its East Asian characteristics and is distinct from the rest of Southeast Asia.